 Principle-centered living is difficult because it flies in the face of conventional wisdom and societal norms.
-At the same time, it is difficult because it requires personal commitment and self-discipline.
-However, principles are the foundation for success in every aspect of life, both personally and professionally.
+It requires personal commitment and self-discipline.
+Yet, principles are the foundation for success in every aspect of life, both personally and professionally.

 This handbook defines Centro’s vision, mission, core ideology, core values and governing principles.
 If you have a question on anything or a suggestion for improvement, please let me know.
 My goal is for this to be a living, breathing document that each employee adds to and helps refine.
 It should be a foundational piece that contains the framework for overall organizational effectiveness and, most importantly, the personal happiness of each individual.

 Founder and CEO

 “To create a model corporation that will be used as a blueprint for an improved Corporate America of the future.”

 Think about what a “model” corporation means, and what it would look like to you.

 The use of the word “model” is chosen because it encompasses all desirable elements.
 As we grow and mature, we don’t want to be good in just one area, we want to be great in all areas.The reason for adding “blueprint for an improved Corporate America” is two-fold.
 The first is because the use of the word “blueprint” implies the need to document the successful aspects of the company.
 Without documentation, all we have is a successful company and a bunch of ideas of how we got here.
 The second is that it establishes an altruistic purpose for what we’re doing.
 The building of this model corporation isn’t about you and it’s not about me, it’s about the value this blueprint will provide to those around us.

 “To create a successful corporation which contributes to the health and well-being of the community through continual dedication to the personal growth and self-development of every team member.